 Extending value providers

 The messaging protocol of the web, HTTP, is decidedly string-centric.
-Query string and form values in Web Forms and even ASP classic days were represented as loosely-typed key-value string dictionaries.
+Querystring and form values in Web Forms and even ASP classic days were represented as loosely-typed key-value string dictionaries.
 But with the simplicity of controllers and actions came the ability to treat requests as method calls, and post variables as parameters to a method.
 In order to keep the dictionary abstractions at bay, we need a mechanism to translate string-based input in to strongly-typed objects.
 In this chapter, we will examine the abstractions ASP.NET MVC uses to translate request variables into action parameters and the different extension points that allow you to add your own translation logic.

 14.1 Creating a custom model binder